 If you are not in the locality or would prefer not to attend on-campus classes, you can look for an online MBA in Washington, with distance options.
-Many students choose to study online simply because it is much more convenient and it can them time if they are balancing a job with studying for an MBA.
+Many students choose to study online merely because it is much more convenient, and it can take time if they are balancing a job with studying for an MBA.
 Here are two of the best online MBA programs in Washington that you can consider if you wish to go the off-campus route.

 1. Washington State University – Carson College of Business

 The Carson College of Business at Washington State University offers a comprehensive and extensive online MBA.
-The selection process is also rigorous with all applicants required to have a minimum of 3.0 GPA on a 4.0 scale in their bachelor’s degree.
-The four-year bachelor’s degree must be regionally-accredited, and in addition, you will need GMAT scores exceeding 550.
+The selection process is also rigorous, with all applicants required to have a minimum of 3.0 GPA on a 4.0 scale in their bachelor’s degree.
+The four-year bachelor’s degree must be regionally-accredited, and also, you will need GMAT scores exceeding 550.
 The application process also requires three letters of recommendation and a statement of purpose.
 The bachelor’s degree should preferably be in a business-related subject.
-For those who do not have a business background, a number of foundation courses have to be completed prior to application.
+Several foundation courses have to be completed before applying for those who do not have a business background.
 The online MBA in Washington program has received the AACSB and NWCCU accreditation and was also ranked number 21 on the Best Online Graduate Programs list by US News and World Report.

 MBA Programs in Washington

-The list has been compiled specifically for you to search for and find the best-rated MBA schools that will provide you with the best overall experience and the best earning potential.
-Accreditation is also important, so schools in this list will all be formally-recognized and rated by bodies such as the AACSB.
+The list has been compiled specifically to search for and find the best-rated MBA schools to provide you with the best overall experience and the best earning potential.
+Accreditation is also essential, so schools in this list will all be formally-recognized and rated by bodies such as the AACSB.
 The Association to Advance Collegiate Schools of Business is a body that rates and accredits business schools across the nation.

 1. Eastern Washington University – College of Business and Public Administration

 The MBA degree of the Eastern Washington University (EWU) is an advanced degree, requiring students to choose between the focus areas of accountancy or finance.
 Electives are numerous and include public administration.
 In addition to the traditional degree, there is a chance of students opting for dual degrees in business.
-The first one is Business Administration with Public Administration and the other is Business Administration with a master’s degree in International Business and Economics.
-The school is accredited by the AACSB and is mentioned in the Princeton Review in their best business schools listings.
-The student body consists of 58% of male and 42% female.
-35% of the students are international and 42% of the student are employed full-time.
+The first one is Business Administration with Public Administration, and the other is Business Administration with a master’s degree in International Business and Economics.
+The school is accredited by the AACSB and is mentioned in the Princeton Review in their best business schools listing.
+The student body consists of 58% male and 42% female.
+35% of the students are international, and 42% of the students are employed full-time.
 The median age of the students in the EWU MBA program is 30.